bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OutputCurrent_3hgdbiYpLERhPeEQfTel7i/Documentation.md

-The actual current and operable range as input of the equipment.
+The actual current and operable range output from the equipment.